linux-minidisc/linux-minidisc/README.md

 The build dependencies are now much cleaner, and Meson's dependency system is used, which on Linux uses `pkg-config` for everything by default, which works fine on modern distros.

+## Linux NetMD Permissions

+The udev rules file for Linux (so users in the "plugdev" group will have access to NetMD devices without requiring root) is now installed in the right place automatically when using the Meson build system.

+The HAL file (`netmd/etc/20-netmd.fdi`) was removed without replacement, as HAL is deprecated in Linux for more than 10 years now.